lailahgrant/online-pdf-reader/README.md

 > Commit your changes.
 When you run the git lfs track command, Git saves your tracking configuration in a `.gitattributes`  file.

+> `git add .`  `git commit -m ""` worked but `git push ` failed and it returned error of `git: 'credential-netlify' is not a git command.
+See 'git --help'.` and a popup of username and password but after putting the github credential it still refused.

 > That's it... thanks for your time

 > #  Enjoy...